camunda/blog.camunda.org/content/post/2020/07/cawemo-enterprise-on-premises-1.3-released.md

 ### Link a Call Activity

 When you add a new link to a Call Activity, the process ID of the child process is written to the `calledElement` attribute of the Call Activity.
-Assuming you would export both diagrams as BPMN 2.0 XML files and deploy them to the Camunda Engine, then the processes would already call each other correctly.
+Assuming you would export both diagrams as BPMN 2.0 XML files and deploy them to the Camunda Engine, then the parent process would call its associated child process correctly.

 {{< figure class="no-border teaser" src="call-activity-links.png" alt="Showing links to the child process diagram" caption="Showing links to the child process diagram" >}}

 ### See all linked parent processes

 In Cawemo you can now also see all other process diagrams that would call the given (child) process.
-We offer an easy list of all such diagrams next to the specification text of the process.
+We offer a list to easily see and access all such diagrams next to the specification text of the process.

 {{< figure class="no-border teaser" src="process-diagram-links.png" alt="Showing links to the child process diagram" caption="Showing other process diagrams which are linking to the opened process diagram" >}}